Brexit battle looms as UK lawmakers attack May’s ‘Plan B’

 May is strongly opposed to the idea.
 She said Monday that a new referendum, less than three years after voters opted for Brexit, would “damage social cohesion by undermining faith in our democracy.”

-But campaigners for a second referendum say it’s the only way to break the logjam.
+But others argue that it’s the only way to break the logjam.

 “Two and a half years ago we voted on an abstract idea, that’s the truth,” pro-EU Conservative lawmaker Dominic Grieve said Tuesday.